handresen/mariagdkdoc/pages/coregdk/maps/raster/core_raster_maria_geopackage.md

 The geopackage elevation extension supports two tile formats for elevation data, TIFF with floating point samples and PNG with 16-bits unsigned int samples.
 This can be controlled with the ''--format'' command line option

-*  ''\-\-format elev32f'' - Floating point TIFF
+*  `--format elev32f` - Floating point TIFF

-*  ''\-\-format elev16'' - 16-bits PNG (default)
+*  `--format elev16` - 16-bits PNG (default)

 ### Vertcal resolution

-For integer samples, the vertical resolution of the samples can be controlled with the ''\-\-precision'' command line option.
-This is given with a floating point value indicating the vertical resolution in meters of the samples, for example ''\-\-precision 0.1'' will give a 10cm resolution.
+For integer samples, the vertical resolution of the samples can be controlled with the `--precision` command line option.
+This is given with a floating point value indicating the vertical resolution in meters of the samples, for example `--precision 0.1` will give a 10cm resolution.
 This is done by applying a scale and an offset to each sample.
 You may not get the full resolution in all tiles, it depends on the range of values in the tile.
 For example, if you specify 0.1m resolution and the tile contains both sea level samples and mountains above 6554m you do not have enough resolution in a 16-bits integer, and the resolution will automatically be adjusted to accomodate this.

 ## GPKG Elevation tool